Konstantin-Bogdanoski/ADB/DML/SQL Queries/README.md

 > The requirements for the queries are in continuation.
->> 1. Extract all orders, in which the designated address starts with 16, while the delivered pizzas are Capricciozzas and were made from the chef with ID - 16148.
+>> 1. Extract all orders, in which the designated address starts with 16, while the delivered pizzas are Capricciosas and were made from the chef with ID - 1614.
 >>> From this query we will extract information about which chef is responsible for which pizzas in which inhabited place.
 >> 2. Extract all the pizzas, which are not spicy (_if the pizza has a spicy ingredient, it is spicy_), while the total weight of the ingredients doesn't pass 460 grams.
 After you've queried all the pizzas, find the total number of orders which have these pizzas.